johnros/johnros.github.com/index.md

 - Father (x3), beach-volleyball player, and data-hacker(*).

-- Presently, a senior data scientist at Pagaya.
+- Presently, a senior data scientist at Fairmatic.
 - Previously, faculty member at the [Dept. of Industrial Engineering and Management](http://in.bgu.ac.il/engn/iem/Pages/default.aspx) at the Ben Gurion University of the Negev, and also:
 - Postdoc at the [Faculty of Math and CS](http://wws.weizmann.ac.il/math/) at the [Weizmann Institute of Science](http://www.weizmann.ac.il/).
 Working with [Boaz Nadler](http://www.wisdom.weizmann.ac.il/~nadler/) on distributed algorithms for machine learning.